 The linked data are used to create a rich picture of safety and how the inter-dependent parts of the care system can learn from continuous feedback of actionable information to practitioners, patients and planners – a so-called learning healthcare system.

-The Greater Manchester initiative links to pilots in four other English city regions in the Department of Health's Connected Health Cities programme.
+The Greater Manchester initiative links to pilots in four other English city regions in the Department of Health and Social Care's Connected Health Cities programme.

 Specific projects will focus on: